People not thinking things through in western animation TV.

 - In the third season, new airbenders start to appear, and, naturally, Korra and Tenzin want to collect them to rebuild the Air Nation.
 Their approach is to go to these airbenders and ask them to become air nomads.
 Somehow, the offer of leaving their homes and families to live a monastic, vegetarian life of meditation on a mountain does not get many takers.
 Or any.

 - The Red Lotus becomes very guilty of this by seasons 3 and 4.
 Their plan to kill Korra was botched because they didn't take to account how powerful she was.
 Even as a berserker, she was still too strong for them.
 They also failed to realize that trying to free Vaatu was a very bad idea.
 And finally, their assassination of the Earth Queen in order to bring true freedom only resulted in an even worse regime taking its place.
-And to add insult to injury, there would be victim spells this all out for Zaheer as he is chained up in prison, being the last one of his group to survive the ordeal.
-The look on his face shows that he realizes that she's absolutely right.
+And to add insult to injury, their would-be victim spells this all out for Zaheer as he is chained up in prison, being the only member of his group to survive the ordeal.
+The look on his face shows that he realizes she's absolutely right.

 - Bolin never thought of the full consequences of siding with Kuvira, and especially of Opal's reaction.
 Early in season 4, she made it clear to Bolin that she does not trust Kuvira or approve of him working with her.
 When Kuvira takes power and Bolin stays with her, it appears he never considered how Opal would react and thinks they still would be good.
 To Bolin's credit, in the episode "Enemy at the Gates", when Kuvira inducts Bolin into her "inner circle" on the basis that he would do a better job of reaching common ground with Suyin, when they arrive at Zaofu with the rest of the Earth Empire army, he points out that it would send the wrong message.
 Arriving in the city, Bolin and Kuvira are led by Baatar Jr. to the room where the rest of the Beifong family is awaiting them.
 Upon noticing Opal, he enthusiastically greets her and moves to embrace her, though he is angrily told off, as he had "chosen [his] side".
 Surprised about the outburst, he tells everyone that there should not be sides.
 The negotiations fail and when he learns the truth about Kuvira, he deserts Kuvira's army.
 Even so, he loses the trust and respect of his girlfriend Opal that he worked hard to regain.